 They should have previous work experience in marketing, sales, and management.

-A Business Development Executive is a professional who works to improve an organization’s growth and profitability by forming strategic partnerships and developing marketing opportunities.
+A Business Development Executive works to improve an organization’s growth and profitability by forming strategic partnerships and developing marketing opportunities.

-They are responsible for researching potential markets, identifying potential customers, and developing long-term relationships with them.
+They are responsible for researching potential markets, identifying customers, and developing long-term relationships.

 Business Development Executives use their knowledge of the industry and market trends to build relationships with strategic partners, generate leads and convert them into sales.